Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 1. ESC/ESH Guidelines for the Management of Arterial Hypertension (2024) – European Heart Journal

-4. CHARM trial: Candesartan in Heart Failure (Lancet 2003, Pfeffer et al.)
+4. CHARM study: Candesartan in Heart Failure (Lancet 2003, Pfeffer et al.)

 6. TIME Study (2022): Treatment in Morning versus Evening.
 Lancet 400:1417-25

-7. EMA (2025): Sartans and intestinal angioedema — updated product information
+7. EMA (2025): Sartans and intestinal angio-oedema – update of the product information

-8. NICE: Equivalent doses of ACE inhibitors and ARBs
+8. AMK: Equivalent doses of ACE inhibitors / sartans (Germany)

 10. brite App: Anonymised user data, as of February 2026

-Medical disclaimer: This page is for general informational purposes only and does not replace individual medical or cardiological advice.
-Never stop candesartan or change the dose without consulting your doctor.
+Medical disclaimer: This page is for general information only and does not replace individual medical or cardiological advice.
+Never stop candesartan or change its dose on your own initiative without consulting a doctor.
 Last updated: February 2026.